Medical benefits of BloodPressureDB

 Guest with meds: -9.50/-5.95

-That means nearly 60% of our users who started with high blood pressure showed normal blood pressure after 90 days.
+This means that nearly 60% of our users who had high blood pressure at the start show normal blood pressure after 90 days.

-You could read it that way, and unfortunately some people do.
-But of course that's not correct.
-There are reasons:
+That's one way to read it, and unfortunately some others do so.
+But of course that's not true.
+There are reasons for that:

-1. Just because someone doesn't enter their medications in the app doesn't mean they're not taking them.
+1. Just because someone doesn't enter their medication in the app doesn't mean they're not taking any.

-2. There is a huge selection bias, meaning a distortion, because people who use an app are more likely to be those who seriously want to tackle their high blood pressure.
+2. There is a huge selection bias, meaning a distortion, because people who seriously want to fight their are more likely to use an app.
 These people may also have started changing their lifestyle at the same time.
 That can't be generalized.

-In other words: without a randomized control group, claims about blood pressure reduction aren't reliable.
-The gold standard would be a placebo-controlled trial.
-That isn't feasible here, because people can tell whether they're using an app or not.
-So any effect would have to be very clear.
-Germanys Federal Institute for Drugs and Medical Devices has repeatedly warned of a large placebo effect in high blood pressure.
+In other words: without a randomized control group, statements about blood pressure reduction are not meaningful.
+The gold standard would be a placebocontrolled trial.
+That's not possible here, since people can tell whether they're using an app or not.
+Therefore, the results' significance would have to be very pronounced.
+The Federal Institute for Drugs and Medical Devices repeatedly points out a large placebo effect in hypertension.

-And these are exactly the reasons why we don't yet have a study on the medical benefit of BloodPressureDB.
-To do this properly would require studying a very large number of patients.
-Such a study is well beyond our available resources.
+And these are exactly the reasons why we don't yet have a study on the medical benefits of BloodPressureDB.
+To do this properly, you'd need to study a very large number of patients.
+Such a study is simply far beyond our resources.

-What we can more easily demonstrate is that app users understand the topic better, measure their blood pressure more regularly, and take their medication more reliably.
+What we can more easily show is that app users simply understand the topic better, measure their blood pressure more regularly, and take their medication more reliably.

 Long-term analysis

-In January 2024 we evaluated how users' blood pressure developed over 5 years (60 months).
+In January 2024 we analyzed how users' blood pressure developed over 5 years (60 months).